 Balancing Work & Family Life Can Be Difficult

 If you feel like it’s getting tougher to balance all the competing pressures of life, you’re not alone.
 In fact, more than three of every five workers find it difficult to balance work, life and family.
 According to a recent poll released by the Alliance for Marriage, balancing work & family life can be difficult indeed.

 The costs of this hazardous imbalance can be steep: poor mental and physical health, low productivity and morale, marital conflict leading to breakdown, and too many kids who don’t spend enough time with Mom and Dad.

 In a nutshell, it’s just not healthy, productive or beneficial for workers to be married to their job, and based on this troubling new data, maybe it’s time to file for divorce from our jobs.
 We should end this unholy matrimony for the sake of ourselves, our mate, our employer, our kids and our economy.
 I’m not suggesting you quit your job, just encouraging you to examine your priorities and if needed a take some practical steps to balance the scales of Work and Family.
-Balancing work & family life is possible.
+The balance can be achieved.

 Tips to Help Balance Work and Family Life